karthees05/user-registration-ux-qa/README.md

 The Cucumber tests can be executed along with a stage of this End to End UI Tests in Pipeline or Standalone Jenkins job

 From IDE's terminal we can use the below parameters to run End to End UI scenarios.
-Template: ./gradle clean cucumber -Dbrowser.type=<browser_type> -Dapp.profile=<local_or_dev> -Dapp.uri=uri
+Template: ./gradle clean cucumber -Dbrowser.type=<browser_type> -Dapp.uri=uri
-Example: ./gradle clean cucumber -Dbrowser.type=chrome -Dapp.profile=local -Dapp.uri=http://localhost:3000/
+Example: ./gradle clean cucumber -Dbrowser.type=chrome -Dapp.uri=http://localhost:3000/

-Similarly, we can run for other environments by configuring/providing the above 3 parameters in runtime on Pipeline or standalone Jenkins Job.
+Similarly, we can run for other environments by configuring/providing the above 2 parameters in runtime on Pipeline or standalone Jenkins Job.

 So this can be integrated easily with CI/CD Pipeline, and it can be executed whenever we want by adding this in a Pipeline stage.